christianliebel/paint/README.md

 ## Wait, I’ve seen this before
 You’re right!
 The awesome [JSPaint](https://jspaint.app/) ([GitHub](https://github.com/1j01/jspaint)) has been around for a long time and is, by far, more complete.
-In contrast to JSPaint, this project is licensed under an OSS license, so you can fork this repository, use it in your demos and contribute.
+In contrast to JSPaint, this project is licensed under an OSS license, so you can fork this repository, use it in your demos, and contribute.
 Please do not copy over code from JSPaint to this repository.

 ## License